-The USC Indigenous Education Costs Scholarship of $2,500 for one year only [$1,250 per semester] is to assist indigenous students to meet the costs of living while studying.
+The USC Indigenous Education Costs Scholarship of $1,250 for one semester only is to assist indigenous students to meet the costs of living while studying.

-The USC Indigenous Relocation Costs Scholarship of $5,000 for one year only [$2,500 per semester] is to assist indigenous students who have relocated from a rural or remote area to commence study at USC.
+The USC Indigenous Relocation Costs Scholarship of $2,500 for one semester only is to assist indigenous students who have relocated from a rural or remote area to commence study at USC.

 USC Indigenous Student Success Scholarships for enabling students

-Enabling students should apply for these scholarships by completing the Tertiary Preparation Pathway USC Indigenous Scholarship Application Form (PDF 254KB).
+Enabling students should apply for these scholarships by completing the Tertiary Preparation Pathway USC Indigenous Scholarship Application Form (PDF 255KB).

-The USC Indigenous Enabling Education Costs Scholarship of $2,500 for one year only [$1,250 per semester] is to assist indigenous students to meet the costs of living while studying.
+The USC Indigenous Enabling Education Costs Scholarship of $1,250 for one semester only is to assist indigenous students to meet the costs of living while studying.

-The USC Indigenous Enabling Relocation Costs Scholarship of $5,000 for one year only [$2,500 per semester] is to assist indigenous students who have relocated from a rural or remote area to commence study at USC.
+The USC Indigenous Enabling Relocation Costs Scholarship of $2,500 for one semester only is to assist indigenous students who have relocated from a rural or remote area to commence study at USC.

 Current Commonwealth Indigenous scholarship recipients